 However, expansion in the intravenous equipment market may be limited due to the implementation of a strict regulatory environment.
 The upsurge in prescription errors linked to infusion pumps can also hamper the market landscape over the years.

 On the basis of product, the intravenous equipment industry is anticipated to expand with an uptick in the demand for IV catheters.
 These are primarily utilized by healthcare professionals to administer and cater to treatments.
 It serves as vital equipment that provides blood, IV drugs, and nutritional fluids to patients.

-In addition, peripheral intravenous catheters (PIVC) are extensively adopted for hospitalized patients for therapeutic purposes, including administration of medications, fluids as well as blood products, and for blood sampling.
+Additionally, peripheral intravenous catheters (PIVC) are extensively adopted for hospitalized patients for therapeutic purposes, including administration of medications, fluids as well as blood products, and blood sampling.
 They are also preferred as they offer limited complications in intravenous procedures.
-The growing adoption of closed IV catheters will further drive the intravenous equipment market revenue.
+The growing adoption of closed IV catheters will further drive the intravenous equipment industry progress.

-For instance, in September 2021, B. Braun Medical Inc. introduced CARESAFE™, its new IV Administration Sets designed with Optional AirStop component.
-These sets provide extra protection to the environment and to patients from the health risks of exposure to these chemicals.
+Companies that specialize in intravenous equipment manufacturing are involved in new product launches, production expansions, and strategic alliances like mergers and acquisitions to increase their competitive value and expand their geographic reach.
+For instance, in September 2021, B. Braun Medical Inc. unveiled CARESAFE, its new IV administration sets with an Optional AirStop component.
+These sets give further protection to the environment and to patients from the health dangers of exposure to chemicals.